 A quaint village bursting with history, great food, antiques and a touch of shopping, Bowning is full of wonderful experiences just waiting to be discovered.

-One of the earliest settlements, this village is home to a renewed and growing community.
+One of the earlier settlements of the Yass Valley, this village is home to a renewed and growing community.
 It lies at the foot of the 796 metre Bowning Hill and provides a good idea of how early explorers and settlers saw the area.
-The town echoes a colourful past with its old Troopers Cottage, Cobb & Co Coaching Station and two beautiful churches, the Anglican and Catholic.
+The town echoes a colourful past with many historical buildings such as the Bowning Hotel, previously known as the Commercial Hotel still in use.
+Bowning also offers two beautiful churches, the Anglican and Catholic.

-The spirit of old Bowning and this relaxed artistic community can be shared today at the quirky and welcoming Rollonin Cafe, packed with fascinating memorabilia.
-This lovingly replica slab hut is winning fans the world over.
-Outside diners can soak up the countryside and Mac the draught horse and his animal friends in the fields.
+The spirit of old Bowning and this relaxed artistic community can be shared today at the quirky and welcoming Rollonin Café, packed with fascinating memorabilia.
+This replica slab hut is winning fans the world over.
+Outside diners can soak up the countryside.

-For an intimate country bar experience, visit Bowning Pub, next door to a treasure trove of items waiting to be discovered at the Bowning Antique Centre.
-At Mayfield Mews, you will find a wonderful collection of plants, home wares and delicious coffee.
-Mayfield House (a private residence) is famous for hosting Henry Lawson during his debate with Banjo Paterson regarding their differing opinions on the Australian bush, famously named the “The Bulletin Debate”.
-With The Crisp Galleries, home to glass artist Peter Crisp’s magnificent pieces, just a few minutes from the village centre, Bowning promises a full day of exploration.
+For an intimate country bar experience, visit Bowning Pub Mayfield House (a private residence) is famous for hosting Henry Lawson during his debate with Banjo Paterson regarding their differing opinions on the Australian bush, famously named the “The Bulletin Debate”.
+Bowning promises a full day of exploration.

 What's In Bowning?

-The Rollonin Cafe is family owned and operated in historic Bowning, just west of Yass…Read More on Rollonin Cafe
+The Rollonin Cafe is a family-owned and operated cafe in historic Bowning, just west of…Read More on Rollonin Cafe